ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 <iframe width="720" height="540" frameborder="0" scrolling="no" src="/assets/png/contrast-pairs/distance_rank_plot_berkeley-nest___Nectar_coarse.html"></iframe>

 <iframe width="720" height="540" frameborder="0" scrolling="no" src="/assets/png/contrast-pairs/distance_rank_plot_berkeley-nest___Nectar_fine.html"></iframe>

+To test this observation, I computed the Pearson correlation between the cosine distances of our preference pairs and their Elo rating.

 ### Some tasks have more pronounced lexical differences